ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 A player with this Trait cannot also have the Diving Tackle, Frenzy, Grab, Leap, Multiple Block, On the Ball or Shadowing skills.

-*This Trait must still be used if the player is Prone or has lost their Tackle Zone.*
+<span style="color: darkmagenta">This Trait must still be used if the player is Prone or has lost their Tackle Zone.</span>

 #### BOMBARDIER